 - What were my favorite (and least favorite) jobs?
 Which skills did I particularly enjoy using/developing?

 Sometimes these questions are harder to answer than you might expect.
-The Career Development Center has resources to help you.
+The Career Center has resources to help you.

 Step 2: Make a List of Possible Majors/Minors

 Develop a list of majors/minors that you would like to explore.
 Consider how your skills, interests, values, and goals fit with programs you are considering.